-Meeting the degree requirements for the Associate in Applied Sciences degree is the most typical curriculum if you are planning to transfer to the Music program at a four-year college or university.
+Meeting the degree requirements for the Associate in Applied Sciences degree is the most typical curriculum if you are planning to transfer to the Music program at a fouryear college or university.
 As a music student, you will also participate in ensembles, take applied lessons, and complete music theory and history courses.
 It is essential that you consult with a music advisor for the specific requirements of the college you plan to attend.

-Associate Degree Requirements Credit Hours College Requirements Physical Education 214, Personal Health......1 or 3 Political Science 101, National Government, or Political Science 102, State Governments, or History 201, American History to 1865, or Support Courses Electives Music 101, Concert Choir, or Music 165, Aural Comprehension II.......
+Associate Degree Requirements Credit Hours College Requirements Political Science 101, National Government, or Political Science 102, State Governments, or History 201, American History to 1865, or Support Courses Electives Music 101, Concert Choir, or Music 165, Aural Comprehension II.......